 To recover lost database data due to accidental UPDATE or DELETE operations using ApexSQL Log:

-- After you have set all options, click Open
+- After you have set all options, click Finish

 Your transactions will be listed in the application’s main grid.
 You can still use the Filter in the left pane to additionally eliminate unneeded transactions

-To perform data recovery, check-in the transactions you want to roll back and click Create undo script in the Actions tab.
+To perform data recovery, check-in the transactions you want to roll back and click Undo in the Actions tab.